-Keep reading to learn more about burndown charts (including its variants), concrete ways you can directly benefit from using one, and some actionable advice for how to effectively read them (with examples).
+Keep reading to learn more about burndown charts, concrete ways you can directly benefit from using one, and some actionable advice for how to effectively read them with examples.

 What is a burndown chart?

-What is burn rate in Agile?
-A project burndown chart (also known as a project burn rate chart or PERT chart) is a graph that shows how many project tasks are left to finish during a selected time period.
-Teams use it to keep track of progress and to visualize forecasting.
+A burndown chart (also known as a project burn rate chart or PERT chart) is a graph that shows how many project tasks are left to finish during a selected time period.
+Teams use it to keep track of progress and have a visual representation of the forecast.
 The x-axis of the chart shows the amount of time (in days, weeks, or months) and the y-axis shows the number of tasks (or labor, in estimated hours).

 It’s called “burndown” because it’s expected that your tasks will decrease as the project goes on, creating a literal downward line on the chart as your team “burns” through project activities.
 This is, of course, under ideal circumstances with limited disruptions or backlog, which is why this graph line is called the ideal line.